bvalmont/Twitter-Sentiment-Project/README.md

 - Load

-   The next step in the process was to load the data in the Postgres database.
-One of the objectives of the project was to have map with real-time plots displaying the location of the tweets.
-We found that vast majority of the tweets do not have data for the attribute "coordinates".
-However, the majority of the tweets do have the attribute location.
+The next step in the process was to load the data in the PostgreSQL database.
+Python and the psycopg2 library were utilized to connect to a cloud based version of PostgreSQL since the app would be deployed to a production server.
+The PostgreSQL table serving the app would need to have columns representing the data being steamed from Twitter.
+In this case the most important columns for the app were location, in the format of Here, TX which was converted to lat and lng columns.
+The tweet column contained actual tweets of twitter users which the machine learning utilized to assign a sentiment score which was also a seperate column.
+The columns mentioned in the table would be used to create visualizations such as a real-time sentiment analysis graph and a map of the United States that visuzlizes the location of the twitter user along with a color of red or blue for the score.